Steve-Koller/personal-site/content/authors/admin/_index.md

 email: "skoller@miami.edu"
 ---

-I'm an Environmental Science and Policy PhD student at the University of Miami.
-My research combines environmental science and economics to study flood risk and flood risk mitigation policy design.
-Topics of interest include public infrastructure investments, land use, and insurance.
+I'm a second-year Environmental Science and Policy PhD student at the University of Miami's Abess Center for Ecosystem Science and Policy.
+My research combines environmental science and economics to study flood risk and policy design.
+Current work focuses on public infrastructure investments and land use policy in the floodplain, as well as the National Insurance Program.